SoumayaRomdhani/Dijkstra-Algorithm-for-Shortest-Path-using-C-/README.md

 # Dijkstra-Algorithm-for-Shortest-Path-using-C-
-This C project employs Dijkstra's algorithm to calculate the shortest path between two gouvernorats in a Tunisia.
+This C project employs Dijkstra's algorithm to calculate the shortest path between two gouvernorats in Tunisia.
 The project utilizes a linked list as the primary data structure for efficient graph representation.